hniemeyer/rust-training-demo/README.md

 An alternative which does not run on your own computer is opening the repo in <https://gitpod.io>.

+The hdf5 example (folder hdfarray) needs an hdf5 installation on your system.
+For an Ubuntu system `sudo apt-get install libhdf5-dev` should install the needed libraries.

 ## Resources to learn Rust

 * [Rustling exercixes](https://github.com/rust-lang/rustlings)